 SERP stands for Search Engine Result Pages.
 It refers to the websites you see after making a search quarry.

 Traffic means the number of times people click and visit your website.

-Google, Bing, and popular search engines publish the webmaster guidelines to help the site owners to create their contents properly so that these can be easily found in SERPs.
+Google, Bing, and popular search engines publish webmaster guidelines to help site owners to create their content properly so that these can be easily found in SERPs.

-White hat SEO is the practice that people follow to rank and optimize their website, complying with Google’s quality guidelines.
+White hat SEO is the practice that people follow to rank and optimize their websites, complying with Google’s quality guidelines.